These Mint Chocolate Cupcakes with Peppermint Buttercream Frosting are the only chocolate cupcake recipe you need this holiday season!

 - Add remaining ingredients, except boiling water and chocolates and beat on medium speed for 2 minutes.

-- Stir in boiling water and pour into cupcake liners, filling about ⅔ full (this batter is thin, so don't be alarmed)
+- Stir in boiling water until mixed, then fold in the peppermint baking chips.
+Pour into cupcake liners, filling about ⅔ full (this batter is thin, so don't be alarmed)

 - Bake for 23-25 minutes, until a toothpick comes out clean (the center where the chocolate is will look a little wet, this is ok)

 - Cool completely on wire racks before frosting.

 - Whip softened butter in the bowl of an electric mixer until light and fluffy

 - Add vanilla, peppermint extract and ⅓ of the powdered sugar

 - Blend until creamy, then add half of the milk and cream and another third of the powdered sugar, scraping down the bowl occasionally

 - Add the remaining milk and cream and sugar and blend until smooth, creamy and spreadable

 - Frost cupcakes using your favorite decorating tip and sprinkle with crushed peppermint